 What is Literacy?

-UNESCO and National Literacy Mission have their own definition of literacy.
+UNESCO and National Literacy Mission have their own definition for literacy.
+The international definition provided by UNESCO consists of three main concepts:

 How to Find Literacy Rate